Skip to contents

 For each question we can indicate feedback text for cases in which the answer is correct, partially correct or incorrect: The corresponding values are provided by the correct_feedback, partially_correct_feedback and incorrect_feedback parameters.

 Finally, each question stem can include an image.
 Sometimes the images we use have very different sizes and require a prior transformation to homogenize their presentation.
 This transformation can be carried out automatically by indicating it using the parameter adapt_images (default is FALSE).
 Using the parameters width and height we indicate the size of the resulting image.
 It is advisable to test this functionality and adjust the size accordingly by viewing the result when defining a questionnaire in Moodle.
-The original images are not modified, only those that are embedded in the xml file.
+The original images are not modified, only those that are embedded in the XML file.

 Define questions